josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 One other piece of advice on your BSB: while stories should positively showcase your behaviors and results, they don't all have to be super business-y, or directly related.
 They can be from other industries, or even personal.

-One example that's stuck with me through the years: a Latino applicant shared a story of overcoming racism from his school guidance counselor, who tried to railroad the applicant away from his chosen academic field, and into the trades instead.
-The applicant rejected his counselor's racist discouragement, and found a way to succeed in his chosen field despite it.
+One example that's stuck with me through the years: a Latino applicant shared a story of overcoming racism from his high school guidance counselor.
+His counselor tried to dissuade him from going to college, saying higher education "wasn't for people like him."
+The applicant rejected his counselor's racist discouragement, and successfully graduated in his chosen academic field anyway.

 That's obviously not a work story.
 But it's one that absolutely showed persistence in overcoming adversity (and, one that made me feel invested in that applicant, rooting for his success).
 Point is: